-You are still very welcome to visit this term, although please be aware that we have to prioritise the safety of all visitors.
+You are very welcome to visit now that we have reopened, although please be aware that we have to prioritise the safety of all visitors.
 The following special conditions have been implemented which may make it difficult for schools to visit in large groups:

 - There is a one-way system of the museum which follows a set route of the museum

 - Special exhibitions are part of this set route

 - There are no on-site facilitated workshops on offer, instead we have a range of blended and virtual options

 - The planetarium is closed

 - There will be no indoor lunch space available

 - There will be no storage available on site